Virhex/virhex.github.io/_docs/hellbreaker/scripting.md

 permalink: /docs/hellbreaker/scripting/
 ---

+Note:
+- You should know how to program, this is not a programming tutorial.
+- You should actively look at the game's script code when learning to see concrete examples.

 Hellbreaker's scripting uses the AngelScript scripting language, and is built on top of Urho3D's API.
 AngelScript is a statically typed and compiled language, similar to C++/C#.